vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>TTS cost reduction to 3% of competitors</summary>

-With the influx of users, our daily voice interaction volume quickly exceeded the 100,000 mark.
-In just three weeks, we intensively optimized our self-developed TTS model, reducing its cost by 97% compared to Microsoft's TTS API cost, and supporting rapid cloning of 1-5 minute voice samples.
+With the influx of users, our daily voice interaction volume quickly broke through the 100,000 mark.
+We have intensively optimized our self-developed TTS model within three weeks, reducing its cost by 97% compared to Microsoft's TTS API cost, and supporting rapid cloning of 1-5 minute voice samples.

 </details>

 <details>

-<summary>First BOT Telegram Samantha goes live</summary>
+<summary>First BOT Telegram Samantha launched</summary>

-On 03/07, we launched our first Bot Samantha on Telegram.
+On 03/07, we launched the first Bot Samantha on Telegram.

 </details>